Arif12467/Digital-System-Design-AIA/README.md

 * **Ports**: 1 HDMI v2.0 port, 1 Thunderbolt™ 3 with Power Delivery and DisplayPort, 2 USB 3.1 Gen 1 port, 1 Universal audio jack
 * **Battery**: 97Whr battery

 An interesting fact about this computer is the battery management system.
-The computer allows for power to be drawn directly from the DC input Jack when the battery is fully charged.
+The computer allows for power to be drawn directly from the DC input jack when the battery is fully charged.
 The battery's health is maintained by the system and performance is increased.